-- (3) This rule does not apply to a material personal interest- - (a) that exists only because the member belongs to a class of persons for whose benefit the Association is established; or - (b) that the member has in common with all, or a substantial proportion of, the members of the Association.
+(3) This rule does not apply to a material personal interest-

+- (a) that exists only because the member belongs to a class of persons for whose benefit the Association is established; or - (b) that the member has in common with all, or a substantial proportion of, the members of the Association. - (4) The Committee must keep a conflict of interest register. - (5) The conflict of interest register must record the following- - (a) the name and position of the member who has disclosed a material personal interest; - (b) a description of the nature and extent of that interest; - (c) a management plan documenting actions required to mitigate the conflict.